rheas-io/core/README.md

 **What this service provider do?**

 Say, you register this on the request lifecycle with the alias `cookie`.
-When you executes `request.get('cookie')` for the first time in the current lifecycle, the framework will create a singleton binding on the request container for the key `cookie` and maps it to the `CookieManager` object created above.
+When you executes `request.get('cookie')` for the first time in the current lifecycle, the framework will create a singleton binding on the request container for the `CookieManager` object and maps it to the key `cookie`.
 The parameter of the `serviceResolver` is the the container in which the service has to be registered, in this case `request`.

 The underlying `register` function of the base `ServiceProvider` class is